 Pickled Blackberries, Smoked Mozzarella and Plums

-Transformation nation.
+Pickled blackberries, smoked mozzarella and plums are the perfect addition to a salame platter.
 It takes just a little bit of smoke and some flavored vinegar to turn three ingredients into something special.
 Cold smoking — a way of preserving food without heat — imparts, well, smoky flavor to the cheese and plums, adding interest on a salame platter.
 Blackberries take a plunge in seasoned vinegar to add a sweet-tart note.
 Without much effort, your friends will think you’re a genius.
 They’re right.

 for the pickled blackberries